Adivasi Awaaz Media Fellowship

 Under the initiative, introduced in June 2022, selected fellows are provided with monetary support and mentorship so they can capture contemporary cultural and social experiences/challenges through ground-reporting and research.

-The following topics have been listed to help applicants identify core areas:
+In 2022, the following topics were listed to help applicants identify the core areas:

 Each selected print/ digital journalist will be granted